Doctor insights on:

 Yes: As long as the placenta does not dip down so low as to block the cervix (a placenta previa) this is not a problem.
 Grade 0 simply means that the placenta is still immature which is what is expected.
 Increased placental maturity too early is potentially a problem. ...Read more

-Placenta is fundo posterior, lying in upper uterine segment and showing grade 1 maturity.
-Internal os is closed.
-Cervical length approx 4.2 cm.
+Placenta is fundo posterior, lying in upper uterine segment and showing grade 1 maturity.internal os is closed.cervical length approx 4.2 cm.
 24 weeks?

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Posterior placenta
+- Posterior placenta previa